sharlagelfand/ggkeyboard/README.md

 <img src="man/figures/README-sixty-1.png" width="100%" />

-You can use an ISO keyboard and layout by changing `layout` to “iso”:
+You can use an ISO layout by changing `layout` to “iso”:

 ``` r
 ggkeyboard(tkl, layout = "iso")